 All project appraisal during the pre-construction phase aims to predict potential financial gains for the client and the contractor.
 BIM is useful for providing a framework for evaluating the project’s viability and for assessing the building’s future performance in terms of regulations pertaining to functionality and constructability.
 Studies on energy, acoustics, and illumination are now being conducted and studied.
 They will eventually significantly impact the outcome if adequately examined.
 With the conventional method, performing this kind of sustainability analysis was impossible.
 Because design and construction shareholders are involved, the initial cost of using a BIM system is more incredible.

 BIM construction enables cost savings both during the actual construction phase and during the pre-construction stage.
 In reality, because of the cost reductions, it prevents and is quite alluring, especially for larger organizations.
-One advantage of BIM in this stage is the ability to inspect all project components in advance, manage and plan the building process, minimize the need for on-site inventory, and lower expenses.
+One advantage of BIM in this stage is the ability to inspect all project components in advance, manage and plan the building construction process, minimize the need for on-site inventory, and lower expenses.
 In addition, BIM can monitor the project’s progress by routinely updating the model with the installation dates of both structures and systems.

 Post – Construction Stage